yurynix/mini-sled-exercise/README.md

 In this exercise you will build a little demo of a "mini sled".
 Just like the real sled, we'd like it to be built on top of [jest](https://github.com/facebook/jest) test runner.
-You can learn on some of jest's architecture in this [video](https://www.youtube.com/watch?v=3YDiloj8_d0).
+You can learn on some of jest's architecture in this [video](https://www.youtube.com/watch?v=3YDiloj8_d0), the gist of it is that jest is a modular system, each of it's parts can be replaced, example of such systems: [resolver](https://jestjs.io/docs/en/configuration#resolver-string), [transformer](https://jestjs.io/docs/en/configuration#transform-objectstring-pathtotransformer--pathtotransformer-object), [runner](https://jestjs.io/docs/en/configuration#runner-string), [reporter](https://jestjs.io/docs/en/configuration#reporters-arraymodulename--modulename-options), etc.

 The end goal is to make jest tests execute on another computer instead of the computer that actually invokes jest (the computer that runs `npm test`).